 Test and fix bad strings of holiday lights

-Photo 1: Fix a bad light string
+Photo 1: Fix a bad Christmas light string

 Remove a bulb from an unlit section, plug the empty socket into the connector, plug the string into an electric outlet, then squeeze the trigger until the lights turn on.

-Photo 2: Find a bad bulb
+Photo 2: How to find a bad bulb in Christmas lights

 Press down the black button, hold the tip about 1/2 in. from the string, and move it along the cord until it stops beeping (at the defective bulb).